nicocalu/directus-aggregator/README.md

 ### !!!
 Important: Roles & Permissions are Data, not Schema !!!
 The `schema.yaml` file tracks Collections, Fields, and Relationships.
 It **does not track Data**, and Directus considers Roles, Users, and Permissions as data.

-To keep these synced across environments without manual setup, we use a custom script located at `scripts/seed-auth.js`.
-If you ever reset your database or if the team adds new API policies, simply re-run the seed script *after* applying the schema.
+To keep these synced across environments without manual setup, we use a custom script located at `scripts/init.js`.
+If you ever reset your database or if the team adds new API policies, simply re-run the seed script *after* applying the schema (`docker compose exec directus node /directus/scripts/init.js`).

 ---